carodak/MM/README.md

 STEPS:

+1) GRAPHS GENERATION

-1 - Generate a lot of graphs that we will stock into 2 bases (classes) :
+Generate a lot of graphs that we will stock into 2 bases (classes) :
 	- graphs which possess the property P (they will be saved as label "1" vice versa) : for example Planar Graphs
 	- graphs which have not the property P (they will be saved as label "0" vice versa) : for example Non-Planar Graphs

 You can find scripts to generate these bases by following this path : working_env/Scripts/1_BasesGenerators but also in the minerminor library : working_env/Scripts/minerminor/mm_generator.py

-How to run it ?
+HOW TO RUN IT ?

 example: (virtualenv) user@user:~/../MM$ python3 working_env/Scripts/1_BasesGenerators/gen_ptree_bench.py -n 10 -s 20 -p tree_base_test_10_20